Milne

 This page will be updated every Friday where you can see what the children have been learning.

-Mrs Ghoul and Miss Newton
+Mrs Ghoul, Ms Johnson and Miss Rachel

 This week’s red words are:

-Please also complete this week’s handwriting sheet
+Please also complete this week’s handwriting sheet:

-In Phonics this week the children have been grouped into three smaller groups.
+In Phonics this week the children have been grouped into four smaller groups.
 The children have been revisiting Set 1 sounds they are not yet secure with and some children have begun learning the Set 1 digraphs (2 letters, one sound).

 This week’s red words are: